NVIDIA/earth2studio/docs/install/index.md

 # Environments

-For the best experience we recommend creating a fresh environment whether that be using a Docker container or a conda environment.
+For the best experience we recommend creating a fresh environment whether that be using a Docker container or a Conda environment.
 Below are some recipes for creating a handful of environments that we recommend for setting up Earth2Studio to run all build in models.

 ## Modulus Docker Container

-The recommend environment to run Earth2Studio in is the [Modulus docker container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/modulus/containers/modulus).
+The recommended environment to run Earth2Studio in is the [Modulus docker container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/modulus/containers/modulus).
-This is the way the team develops with and is the primary test bed.
+This is the environment the team develops with and is the primary test bed.
 You can install Earth2Studio in a running container directly:

 ```bash